-ADDIS ABEBA – Officials in Addis Abeba say 488 schools will be renewed in two-month time with the support of summer season volunteers.
+ADDIS ABABA – Officials in Addis Ababa city administration say 488 schools will be renewed in two-month time with the support of summer season volunteers.

 The city administration officially launched the summer season voluntary service program under the theme “My Gift for Addis” on Saturday.